usdaud/algotradinglib.github.io/en/pedia/l/latent_dirichlet_allocation.md

 ## Introduction

-Latent Dirichlet Allocation (LDA) is a powerful generative probabilistic model primarily used for topic modeling and natural language processing.
+Latent Dirichlet Allocation (LDA) is a powerful generative probabilistic model primarily used for topic modeling and [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md).
 However, LDA can also be applied in the context of [algorithmic trading](../a/algorithmic_trading.md) to uncover latent patterns in large datasets, enabling market prediction and trading strategy optimization.
 This article explores LDA's application in the domain of algotrading, explaining its fundamentals, and providing examples of its practical usage.

 ## Fundamentals of Latent Dirichlet Allocation